yacineMTB/talk/README.md

 # Talk
 ![Talk asset art](https://github.com/yacineMTB/talk/blob/master/assets/talklogo.png?raw=true)

 Let's build a conversational engine so we can talk to our computers!
-[Demo with audio]([https://twitter.com/yacineMTB/status/1667739001158025216](https://twitter.com/yacineMTB/status/1668432864289882113)
+[Demo with audio](https://twitter.com/yacineMTB/status/1668432864289882113)

 Is this project useful to you?
 Give me a [**⬆money upvote!⬆**](https://donate.stripe.com/fZedSC6tOdvF7ew9AD)

 ## Supported platforms
 Right now, we have been testing this on linux + cuda.
-The project is still at an early stage; and requires a lot of elbow grease to get running.
+The project is still at an early stage, and requires a lot of elbow grease to get running.
 We'll keep on making it better as time goes on!

 ### Changelog
 Wed Jun 21 2023